flomflam/Rock-Paper-Scissors/README.md

 - follow this link to go and run the code: https://www.programiz.com/python-programming/online-compiler/
 - paste the contents and hit run

-## Nice-to-have
+## Optional challenges
 - ask user for number of games
-- ask user to play another game at the end
+- keep score and announce winner at the end
-- for multiple games keep score and announce winner at the end
+- add in additional choices example: lizard, spock

 ## Rules
 - scissors beat paper